platomav/MCExtractor/README.md

 ##**A. About MC Extractor**

-MC Extractor is a tool that can extract Intel, AMD and VIA processor microcode binaries.
+MC Extractor is a tool which can extract Intel, AMD and VIA processor microcode binaries.
 It can be used to identify what microcodes your BIOS/SPI holds, verify their integrity, show details about them, check if they exist at the microcode repository etc.

 ####**A1.
 MC Extractor Features**

-- Supports all current & legacy Microcodes (from 1995 and onward)
+- Supports all current & legacy Microcodes from 1995 and onward
+- Scans for all Intel, AMD and VIA microcodes in one run
+- Verifies all extracted microcode integrity via checksum
-- Converts Intel Microcode containers (dat,inc,txt,h) to binary images
+- Converts Intel containers (dat,inc,txt,h) to binary images
 - Shows microcode header structure and details on demand
-- Scans for Intel, AMD and VIA microcodes in one run
-- Verifies all microcode integrity via checksum
-- Supports certain special/modded microcodes
-- Lordkag's UEFI Strip optional integration support
-- Extracts AMD microcodes with or without padding
 - Ignores most false positives based on sanity checks
+- Supports certain special, fixed or modded microcodes
+- Ability to extract AMD microcodes with or without padding
-- Ability to print new database entries for manual entry
+- Ability to print new database entries for manual DB entry
-- Extracted duplicates are ignored based on name and contents
 - Ability to use loose patterns for debugging or future proofing
-- Multiple file drag & drop, mass file within folder scanning
+- Ability to analyze multiple files by drag & drop or by input path
+- Ability to ignore extracted duplicates based on name and contents
-- Reports unknown microcodes not found at the Microcode Repository Database
+- Reports all microcodes which are not found at the Microcode Repository Database
+- Features command line parameters to enhance functionality & assist research
+- Features user friendly messages & proper handling of unexpected code errors
-- Shows colored text to signify the importance of notes, warnings, errors etc
+- Shows colored text to signify the importance of notes, warnings & errors
-- Open Source project licensed under GNU GPL v3
+- Open Source project licensed under GNU GPL v3, comment assisted code

 ####**A2.
 Microcode Repository Database**

-MC Extractor's main goal is to allow users to quickly extract, determine & report new microcode versions without the use of special tools (MMTool) or Hex Editors.
+MC Extractor's main goal is to allow users to quickly extract, determine & report new microcode versions without the use of special tools or Hex Editors.
 To do that effectively, a database had to be built.
-It's existence is very important for MC Extractor as it allows me to find new types of microcode, compare releases for similarities, check for updated binaries etc. Bundled with MC Extractor there's a file called MCE.dat which is required for the program to run.
-It includes all the Microcodes that are available at the Repository thread.
+Its existence is very important for MC Extractor as it allows us to find new types of microcode, compare releases for similarities, check for updated binaries etc. Bundled with MC Extractor there's a file called MCE.dat which is required for the program to run.
+It includes all the Microcodes that have been found so far.
 This accommodates two actions: a) Check whether the imported microcode is up to date and b) Help find new Microcode releases sooner by reporting them.

 ####**A3.
 Sources and Inspiration**